nasa/cFE/docs/cFE Application Developers Guide.md

 filled by cFE File Services routines when creating a cFE compliant file.
 These fields help identify where and how the file was created.

-The TimeSeconds and TimeSubSeconds elements contain the Spacecraft Time when the header was created.
+The FileCreateTime member contains the Spacecraft Time when the header was created.

 The Description field provides a brief ASCII description of the contents of the file.